Can You Make Chili Less Salty?

 • Slow Reduction – Simmering chili for long periods can reduce the liquid, making the overall dish more concentrated and salty.

-• Using Salty Toppings or Mix-Ins – Adding ingredients like cheese, bacon, or salty meats after the chili is cooked can also increase the saltiness.
+• Using Salty Toppings or Mix-Ins – Adding ingredients like cheese, bacon, or salty meats after cooking the chili can also increase the saltiness.

 How to Make Chili Less Salty (Easy Ways to Fix Salty Chili)